Announcing 2020 Seed Grant from MSU Office of Outreach and Engagement

 Our project, entitled "Addressing Period Poverty in Montana: A Multilateral Approach" will see us partner with 26 Montana schools to provide free, accessible period products in restrooms.
 In addition, we will be providing these schools with educational materials and resources surrounding menstrual hygiene including posters for use in restrooms and animated videos for use in the classroom.

-This program is made possible by a collaboration with the Central Montana Family Planning Clinic, a Title X program that provides reproductive healthcare to five counties in the geographic center of Montana.
-"I am always looking for ways to promote our program and expand to new venues" said Sue Irvin, director of the CMTFPC."The vision and response to Montana students in need of free period products touched me as a Health Educator."
+This program is made possible by a collaboration with the Central Montana Family Planning Clinic, a Title X program that provides reproductive healthcare to six counties in the geographic center of Montana.
+"I am always looking for ways to promote our program and expand to new venues" said Sue Irvin, director of the CMTFPC.
+"The vision and response to Montana students in need of free period products touched me as a Health Educator."